Froggie (FROGGIE) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Froggie Historical Price

-According to the latest data gathered on Froggie live price page, the current price of Froggie is 0.003906USD.
+According to the latest data gathered on Froggie live price page, the current price of Froggie is 0.003516USD.
 The circulating supply of Froggie(FROGGIE) is

 In the past 24 hours, Froggie has shown a price movement of